Tresco’s local, offering award-winning food and drink just a stone’s throw from New Grimsby quay...

-The New Inn has been awarded four yellow stars and a Gold Star Award from the AA for quality and service and an AA rosette for food excellence.
-It is one of only 12 Cornish pubs to be listed in the Michelin ‘Eating Out in Pubs Guide’.
-In November 2013, it won Bronze in the ‘Pub of The Year’ category at the South West Tourism Awards.
+The New Inn has been awarded an AA rosette for food excellence, four Yellow Stars and a Gold Star from the AA for quality and service, and is one of only a handful of Cornish pubs to be listed in the Michelin ‘Eating Out In Pubs’ guide.

 It may prove difficult to leave.
 The traditional bar is packed with nautical memorabilia…lounges have a friendly, bustling ambienceMichelin ‘Eating Out in Pubs’ Guide

 If you're sitting enjoying a drink on the terrace, you may well spot a lobster boat leaving Bryher.
-That will be Mike Pender.
-He supplies us with lobsters.Read More
+That will be the Penders of Island Fish bringing over the catch of the day...Read More

 Supported by The European Agricultural Fund for Rural Development: Europe investing in Rural Areas